emanuelefavero/javascript-interview-questions/debugging/QUESTIONS.md

 A stack trace is a report that provides information about the sequence of function calls that led to a specific point in a program, particularly when an error occurs.

 > The call stack is a data structure that records the function calls, invoked by the program at any point in time

+&nbsp;

+---

+&nbsp;

+## How can we add a breakpoint programmatically?

+You can add a breakpoint programmatically by using the `debugger` statement.

+## How can we add a conditional breakpoint?

+You can add a conditional breakpoint by right clicking on the line number and selecting "Add conditional breakpoint".
+You can also add a conditional breakpoint programmatically by using the `debugger` statement with a condition.

+> TIP: A conditional breakpoint is a breakpoint that only pauses the execution of the code if a condition is met. (e.g. `n > 10`)